eddieblu/.github/profile/webServices/login/login.md

 ## Logout endpoint

-The logout authorization endpoint needs to remove the authorization token from the user get the hashed password from the database, compare it to the provided password using `bcrypt.compare`, and if successful set the authentication token in the cookie.
-If the password does not match, or there is no user with the given email, the endpoint returns status 401 (unauthorized).
+If the the provided token represents an actual authenticated user, then the token and cookie are deleted.
+If there is no user for the token then the request is ignored.

 ```js
 app.delete('/api/auth', async (req, res) => {